evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 The vehicle supports fast DC charging with a maximum power of 350 kW.
 Charging from 0% to 100% takes approximately 126 minutes, while a more typical scenario from 10% to 80% takes 44 minutes with an average charging speed of 182 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 62%.
 This results in an effective charging speed, including time lost, of 235 kW, with each charging session taking about 30 minutes and 33 seconds.
 This efficient charging capability makes the Chevrolet Silverado EV 3WT a convenient option for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 35 kWh/100 km, the trip would take approximately 9 hours and 2 minutes.
-This journey would require two charging stops from 1% to 44%, with a total charging time of 42 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 35 kWh/100 km, the trip would take about 9 hours and 2 minutes, requiring two charging stops from 1% to 44%, totaling 42 minutes of charging time.

 ### Onboard Charger

-The standard onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 53 minutes using a home charging setup.
+The standard onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging, allowing a full charge from 0 to 100% in about 9 hours and 53 minutes using a home setup.

 {{< sitefiguresized thumb="models/chevrolet/silverado_ev/silverado_ev_3wt/charging_1_st.jpg" title="Chevrolet Silverado EV 3WT" width="3000" height="2000"  >}}